You might not think of sarcoidosis in this patient’s case, but that’s the point. Here: teaching points about a disease not to be missed.

-A 58-year-old Caucasian woman, a non-smoker, presented with an asymptomatic pink telangiectatic nodule with 2 adjacent smaller papules on her right helical rim (Figure 1).
+A 58-year-old Caucasian woman, a non-smoker, presented with an asymptomatic pink telangiectatic nodule with 2 adjacent smaller papules on her right helical rim (Figure 1, please click to enlarge).
 The lesion had grown over the past decade.
 A skin biopsy was obtained to rule out basal cell carcinoma.

 The patient had a history of actinic keratoses on the face with insignificant facial erythema.
 She had no personal or family history of skin cancer.
 She had mild depression and anxiety, for which she had been taking sertraline and alprazolam.

 Histologic evaluation of the shave biopsy revealed nodular aggregates of histiocytes with admixed lymphocytes in the superficial dermis.
 These were not naked granulomas typically seen in sarcoidosis; however, they were noncaseating.
 The overlying epidermis was unremarkable.
 Acid-fast bacilli, Fite, and GMS stains were negative for microorganisms, and no polarizable foreign material was seen.